Dial 2-1-1 or www.211.ca

-A warm place to sleep each night - located at 183 Wellington St West at the New Beginnings Ministries
+Drop-In Centre located at 183 Wellington St West at the New Beginnings Ministries.

 CKHA’s Rapid Access to Addiction Medicine (RAAM) clinic provides low barrier access for individuals seeking treatment and support for any substance use disorder.
 Individuals do not need an appointment and are seen on a walk-in basis.